survoai/humalect-docs/docs/05-Integrations/Bitbucket.md

 > ## Prerequisites
 > 1. You or your organization must have an active Bitbucket account that contains the source code of the application.
-> 2. The **NAT-IP** for the cluster that is to be used should be whitelisted from the bitbucket account if you bitbucket account is not public.
+> 2. The **NAT-IP** for the cluster that is to be used should be whitelisted from the bitbucket account if your bitbucket account is not public.

 ## Connecting your Bitbucket Account